yijunyu/demo/README.md

-# Use of flattened Abstract Syntax Trees in Deep Learning on your own GitPod server
+# Flattened Abstract Syntax Trees

 This repository provides a demonstration of the deep learning package for classifying the code parsed by the [fast utility](https://cloud.docker.com/u/yijun/repository/docker/yijun/fast).
 See also the [Visual Studio Code Extension](https://github.com/yijunyu/vscode-fast).